Jenyfferds1/Jenyfferds1/README.md

 **Jenyfferds1/Jenyfferds1** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 :octocat: Hi!

-💻 Front end Developer
+💻 Full stack Developer

-🛠️ Angular
+🛠️ JavaScript
 🛠️ TypeScript
 🛠️ Jest
 🛠️ Mocha